Knox-AAU/PreprocessingLayer_Nordjyske/README.md

 To generate a new virtual environment, run ``python -m venv venv``.

 Be sure to set the virtual environment as you python interpreter.
-If you are working in PyCharm, then you have to add a new interpreter under ``FIle > Settings > Project > Python Interpreter`` and point the path to the generated virtual environment.
+If you are working in PyCharm, then you have to add a new interpreter under ``File > Settings > Project > Python Interpreter`` and point the path to the generated virtual environment.

 > :warning: Remember to activate your virtual environment by running `source venv/bin/activate`.